-In addition to commercial data being collected, recreational data is also being collected.
+Recreational data is collected.
 RI ACCSP staff is also responsible for outreach and support of the voluntary eLOGBOOK program; this SAFIS application is used to enter and house recreational catch and effort data.
 Additionally, in 2019, RIDMF established mandatory party and charter trip level electronic reporting.
 This increases the amount of recreational data collected and will provide a better understanding of the party and charter industry through accurate trip counts, census effort data, discard information, and catch rate data.